-Parenting after you separate is usually hard, frustrating and has the potential to cause long-term harm to your children if you get it badly wrong.
+The problem is that you are probably not both going to be working together right from the start.
+Parenting after you separate is usually hard and frustrating.
+It also has the potential to cause long-term harm to your children if you get it badly wrong.

 Even if your relationship wasn’t one that experienced high levels of conflict during the relationship it is likely that you’re feeling angry, disappointed and possibly sad about the end of your marriage.